Scandltd/storm-petrel/generator/README.md

 #### Snapshots of Snapshot Testing
 HTML, JSON, binary or whatever expected snapshots can be hardcoded in tests code.
 See couple examples in [SnapshotTest](Test.Integration.XUnit/SnapshotTest.cs).

+#### Expected expression decorators
+Refer to the classes in the `Scand.StormPetrel.Generator.Utils` namespace and their usage in the files of the [Test.Integration.Generator.Utils.XUnit](Test.Integration.Generator.Utils.XUnit/Test.Integration.Generator.Utils.XUnit.csproj) project to decorate expressions with
+* Collection initializer.

 ## Getting Started
 To utilize the StormPetrel tests, add the following NuGet Package references to your test project: